Matt-GitHub/Illustrated/README.md

-You can find this app deployed on IllustratedJS.io[https://illustratedjs.io/]
+You can find this app deployed on [Illustrated JS](https://illustratedjs.io/)

 ## Technology Used
 1. JavaScript